shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

               - The pool is continuously enriched by contributions from new contributors globally.
   - Decentralized labelers from over 100 countries.
   - Decentralized pre-trained models for auto-labeling, fine-tuning, and deployment.
+  - - **Training DDP (Distributed Data Parallel)**: One of the core technology backbones of AIxBlock is **Distributed Data Parallel (DDP)** training.
+This allows models, including large language models (LLMs), to be trained across multiple nodes, significantly accelerating the training process and reducing computation bottlenecks.
+As of now, we support both Pytorch and Tensorflow DDP.
 - **Instant Self-Hosting**: Deploy on-premise in minutes with zero complex configurations.
 - **Monetization Opportunities**: Monetize your models or idle compute resources with just a few clicks through our integrated marketplaces.